Still in Love with You (Thin Lizzy song): Live and later versions

 Originally, the song was a duet between Lynott and Moore (as can be heard on an early BBC session recording), but following Moore's departure Scottish singer Frankie Miller was recruited to replace his vocal parts.
 However, Robertson refused to similarly re-record Moore's guitar solo, believing that it could not be improved upon.
 Despite this, Robertson would go on to consider "Still in Love with You" his signature song, and would not let it be removed from the band's setlist.
-The song was featured as a set-closer in the band's live shows and became a showcase for each of the band's subsequent guitarists, including Moore (who rejoined and replaced Robertson) and John Sykes, featuring in their live set until the band split in 1983.
+The song was featured as a set-closer in the band's live shows and became a showcase for each of the band's subsequent guitarists, including Moore (who rejoined and replaced Robertson), Snowy White (who replaced Moore), and John Sykes (who replaced White), featuring in their live set until the band split in 1983.

 The song is usually played in the key of A minor but Thin Lizzy often down-tuned half a step when playing live for a heavier live sound, as is the case for the double live album, Live and Dangerous, making the actual key a concert pitch A flat minor.

-Live versions of the song were also released as the b-side of the "Thunder and Lightning" single in April 1983, and as one of four tracks on the 12" release of "Dedication" in 1991.
+Live versions of the song were also released as the B-side of the "Thunder and Lightning" single in April 1983, and as one of four tracks on the 12" release of "Dedication" in 1991.
 A re-recording appeared as a B-side to the "Out in the Fields" double single and 12" by Gary Moore and Phil Lynott in 1985.

 After Lynott's death, the touring version of Thin Lizzy performed the song as a duet in 2011–12, with vocals shared between keyboard player Darren Wharton and frontman Ricky Warwick.

+In 2020, Thin Lizzy released a 6CD+DVD box set, entitled Rock Legends.
+CD #6 features a previously unreleased concert from the band's Chinatown tour in 1980, recorded at the Hammersmith Odeon in London, UK.
+In the set list contains a live version of Still in Love With You with Snowy White on guitar.

 Reception

-Allmusic's review of the song says it "is widely considered to be Thin Lizzy's greatest, most romantic ballad."
+AllMusic's review of the song says it "is widely considered to be Thin Lizzy's greatest, most romantic ballad."

 The Live and Dangerous performance was described by Mark Putterford as the highlight of Lynott's musical career.

 Cover versions

 Bobby Tench

 A cover of this song was recorded by Bobby Tench, and released on the Stiff label in 1986.
-This version features Thin Lizzy guitarist Brian Robertson and the B side is entitled "Heart Out of Love" which was co-written by Peter Bardens and Tench.
+This version features Thin Lizzy guitarist Brian Robertson and the B-side is entitled "Heart out of Love" which was co-written by Peter Bardens and Tench.

 Curt Smith

 The first solo album of Curt Smith after leaving Tears for Fears, entitled Soul on Board, closes with a cover of the song.
 Curt explained that Lynott was a big influence on him, being a bass player and singer.
-Additionally, an acoustic version was released on the b-side of his single Words.
+Additionally, an acoustic version was released on the B-side of his single "Words".